-The Best Thanksgiving Turkey Recipe slathered with a garlic herb butter!
-This easy step by step roasted turkey recipe is super moist, delicious, and hands down the best turkey you’ll ever have!
-No brining needed!
+The Best Thanksgiving Turkey Recipe slathered with a garlic herb butter and browned to perfection.
+This easy step by step roasted turkey recipe is super moist, delicious and has crispy skin.
+Hands down the best turkey you’ll ever have!
+No brining needed in this easy thanksgiving recipe!

 Are you ready for it?
 It’s officially November which means you’re going to be having all things Thanksgiving coming at ya!
 And let me tell you, I have some awesome holiday recipes in the queue the next couple of weeks.